 More and more universities, research institutions and companies are joining together in regional networks that support one another in finding employment for the partners of highly qualified researchers.

-In the Rhine-Main region alone, 26 research organisations are working together in a dual career network (in German) to attract highly qualified couples to the area.
+In the Rhine-Main region alone, over 30 research organisations are working together in a dual career network (only in German) to attract highly qualified couples to the area.
 They support the partners of newly arrived researchers in their search for suitable career opportunities and other connections in the region.
-They often help in finding accommodation, schools and childcare facilities as well as dealing with authorities.
+They often help with finding accommodation, schools and childcare facilities as well as dealing with authorities.

 First steps towards a job